AriFordsham/GHCWiki/design/warnings/wcompat.md

 Adding more ad-hoc exceptions than already exist further breaks this expectation.
 </td></tr></table>

+<table><tr><th>Avoids stretching out library proposal by an additional major GHC release</th>
+<td></td></tr></table>

+>
+> In order to comply with the notion to give developers a release worth of notice, this requires to wait an additional GHC release beyond what the 3-release policy demands.
+This effectively means that a proposal requires to wait for the completion of a **4 year roadmap** when `-Wcompat` is **not** in `-Wall`:

+>
+> Proposal gets accepted and starts getting integrated into GHC HEAD in 2015,

+>
+> GHC 8.0 (2016) starts including forward-compatibility warning in `-Wcompat` (but not in `-Wall`),

+>
+> GHC 8.4 (2018) starts warning about forward-compatibility without `-Wcompat`, and finally

+>
+> GHC 8.6 (2019) turns the warning into an error and thereby completes the proposal implementation.

+>
+> However, when `-Wcompat` warnings are on by default, the timeline can be pushed up and be completed one year earlier by GHC 8.4.

 ## Arguments **for opt-in style**

 <table><tr><th>Users of `-Wall` will need Cabal file boilerplate to disable `-Wcompat`</th>